fsmosca/musketeer-chess/README.md

 The first move in musketeer chess is PS (piece selection).
 A white player may select 1 piece type from the selectable 10 musketeer piece types in item B and black follows by selecting another piece type.

 For example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece type selected by white).
 There after, both sides will have Leopard and Cannon as their additional pieces for the game.
-See image 1.1.
+See image 1.1 below.
+See also an example [move sequence in example game section](#j-example-game) for first move.

 ##### Image 1.1: Piece selection phase is completed